 A little delicate flower that provides tons of color when planted in groups.
 It is a great choice for accentuating borders and maybe separating crop rows.
 Surprisingly, they withstand cold snaps down to 3F (-16C).

 Sweet Alyssum is called so for its sweet scent.
 It is a spilling or trailing plant, which makes great for pots and borders of raised beds.
-The massive amount of tiny white blooms look like snowflakes on a green pillow.
+The massive amount of tiny white blooms makes it look like snowflakes on a green pillow.

 Flowers for the warm season